felias-fogg/dw-link/docs/better.md

 ![V2-prototype](pics/dw-probe-V3.jpg)

-I have turned the prototype into an Arduino Shield, which you can buy [at Tindie](https://www.tindie.com/products/31798/) as a kit.
+I have turned the prototype into an Arduino Shield, which I sold [at Tindie](https://www.tindie.com/products/31798/) as a kit.
 With that, the hardware setup is straightforward.
 Just plug in an ISP cable, and you can start debugging.
+Since MPLAB SNAP has become cheaper than this kit, I decided to retire the kit, and now recommend to [buy a SNAP](https://www.microchip.com/en-us/development-tool/pg164100).
+Together with my Python package dw-gdbserver, you get the same debugging experience.
+Furthermore, you will also be able to debug other AVRs than only the debugWIRE MCUs.

 ![dw-link probe](pics/dw-probe.jpg)